hsoekiswo/information-api/README.md

 *There are just 10 default monster data.

 ## API Endpoint
+Here is the summary of API documentation.
+Although you can visit https://ragnarok-recommendation.onrender.com/docs
 ### Recommendations
 | HTTP Method      | Endpoint                              | Description                                                              |
 |------------------|---------------------------------------|--------------------------------------------------------------------------|